 It was hard for me to go up considering my clothing brace constricted most of the movements needed to climb a ladder.
 Still, I made it to the top and placed my hand on the hatch door and it opened.
 I looked inside and was simply amazed.
-I was able to see through the ceiling and walls of the entire room.
+The ceiling and walls were made entirely of glass, which made it look like you were amoung the stars when you looked up.
 The only light came from the multitude of space's brightly glowing stars.
-There were millions of them in different sizes.
+There were millions of them in many different sizes.

 I wandered around inside.
-There were large beds and couches and every soft and fluffy piece of furniture you could think of to just relax and gaze at the stars.
+There were large beds, couches, and every soft and fluffy piece of furniture you could think of to just relax and gaze at the stars.
 I was already lost in my own world just standing there, looking up.

 A voice startled me, "I see you found this place already."
 I looked in the direction it came from to see Akiko lying on comfy looking bed next to the see through wall.
 Her arms behind her head as she watched the stars go by.